 Citrus Home Advisors Program: Oranges, grapefruits, limes and lemons are important fruit trees for most of southwest Florida.

-Along with lawns and palms, the care of citrus trees dominates much of the questions coming across the Horticulture Advisory Desk.
+Along with lawns and palms, the care of citrus trees dominates many of the questions coming across the PIDC Desk.
 For this reason, we’ve given Master Gardeners additional intensive training to become Citrus Home Advisors.

 A Citrus Home Advisor can come to your yard, identify your citrus problem and write a prescription for your citrus problem.

 Consider your Citrus Home Advisor your citrus doctor who makes yard calls.

 To scheduled your citrus home visit, call the Extension Office at (239) 533-7504 or (239) 533-7505 or email your request along with your name, address, phone number and email address to: email@example.com.
 We need about two weeks notice to arrange the date of a visit.